Last Updated on

 Chow Mein is fairly versatile too.
 You can substitute or add just about any vegetable or protein.
 This is just a base recipe and I would encourage you to add your own spin to this.

 Any recipe of mine is usually just a good starting point.
-They tend to be a representation of how I like whatever recipe I have featured.
+They tend to be a representation of how I like the recipe I have featured.

 Chicken Chow Mein